-Here's where Tiger Woods will likely play in 2019
+Here's where Tiger Woods will likely play this year

-The 14-time major champion has always been selective of the events in which he plays.
-With the assumption that Woods will remain healthy and competitive, here’s an educated guess on when Tiger should be expected to spike TV ratings and turn up the roars in the gallery.
-Our guess is a 16-event schedule.
-Only time will tell.
+Woods has always been selective of the events in which he plays, especially now with all of the health issues he has been dealing with.
+Here's an educated guess on when Tiger should be expected to spike TV ratings and turn up the roars in the gallery.

 Farmers Insurance Open

 As he has done often in his career, Tiger opened his season at Torrey Pines, where he has won eight times in his career, including the 2008 U.S. Open.

 • Result: Tiger tied for ninth (-9), six shots behind winner Marc Leishman